-- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$6,134,407. - The change in the District's total net position in comparison with the prior fiscal year was \$580,536, an increase.
-The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2023, the District's governmental funds reported combined ending fund balance of \$4,805,791 an increase of \$588,690 in comparison with the prior fiscal year.
-The fund balance is unassigned and available for spending at the District's discretion.
+- The assets of the District exceeded its liabilities at the close of the most recent fiscal year resulting in a net position balance of \$3,983,139. - The change in the District's total net position in comparison with the prior fiscal year was (\$2,151,268), a decrease.
+The key components of the District's net position and change in net position are reflected in the table in the government-wide financial analysis section. - At September 30, 2024, the District's governmental funds reported combined ending fund balance of \$33,188,675 an increase of \$28,382,884 in comparison with the prior fiscal year.
+The fund balance is restricted for debt service and capital projects and the remainder is unassigned and available for spending at the District's discretion.